 Fix: Replace the fuel tank vent so the air can flow into the fuel tank.
-Depending on the blower manufacturer, you will find the vent attached to the fuel line coming out of the fuel tank or in the fuel cap.
+Depending on the blower manufacturer, you will find the vent attached to a fuel line coming out of the fuel tank or in the fuel cap.

 Clogged & Dirty Carburetor Will Cause a Strimmer Not to Start

 The carburetor regulates the amount of fuel that is mixed with air to create a combustion in the cylinder.
 Old fuel will gum up and clog the carburetor so it no longer functions properly causing your strimmer not to start.

 Fix: If you are a little mechanical you should be able to handle cleaning your carburetor.
 Clean the carburetor by taking it apart and using carburetor cleaner to clean it.
 If the carburetor does not function after being cleaned, you may need to rebuild it or replace it with a new carburetor.